FoundationVision/UniRef/assets/DATA.md

 - DAVIS17

 Please download [DAVIS17](https://davischallenge.org/davis2017/code.html) from official website.
 You only need to download `DAVIS-2017-trainval-480p.zip` and unzip it.
-We provide the preprocessed annotation files in [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/wjn922_connect_hku_hk/ESwVnJSkbvFBmw3BwQr4NLUB3cFo0GtuV-k6R_pD0qxLDA?e=8cq4Wh).
+We provide the preprocessed annotation files in [Google Drive](https://drive.google.com/file/d/1QvgLlb9evuA6RAJzgcHkIxElbaQqJz8A/view?usp=sharing).
 The data structure should be like:

 ```
 |- datasets/